CUAnschutzBDC/smith_nicholas_sc_antigen/README.md

 * `12_improve_cutoff.R` - Steps to try a tetramer identification that uses the non-b cells in our population to determine a cutoff.
 A cutoff of the 95th quartile of the non-b cells was used to identify a cutoff.
 A proportion above the cutoff was than calculated for each cell (and made into an assay) and tetramer calls were based on any tetramers with scores above 1.
 This scoring system ended up being used in the final manuscript.

 *NOTE on tetramer labeling.
-While libra, HTODemux, scar, and raw data were all used, only the libra score on ______ and the t-cell/myeloid cell cutoff on the scar corrected values were used to identify tetramer names the others were just used to test methods and compare results*
+While libra, HTODemux, scar, and raw data were all used, only the libra score on scar corrected values and the t-cell/myeloid cell cutoff on the scar corrected values were used to identify tetramer names the others were just used to test methods and compare results*

 #### Integrated analysis
+[TODO]

 ## Seurat object